President's House (Ninth Street): History

 In September 1791, the state government enacted the "Federal Building Bill" to pay for the renovations needed for the federal government office space and for the construction of a new executive mansion.
 Twelve lots were purchased on the west side of Ninth Street, between Market Street, then named High Street, and Chestnut Street.
 The property measured 202 × 151 ft.
 The cornerstone, inscribed "House to accommodate the President of the United States", was laid on May 10, 1792, in a ceremony attended by Governor Thomas Mifflin.
 The mansion was completed in the spring of 1797 and cost more than $110,000.
 On March 3, 1797, Governor Mifflin offered the nearly completed mansion to John Adams on the eve of his inauguration.
 However, Adams rejected the offer on constitutional grounds: "as I entertain great doubts whether, by a candid construction of the Constitution of the United States, I am at liberty to accept it without the intention and authority of Congress".
 Thus neither Washington, no longer president when the mansion was ready, nor Adams, would reside in the President's House.

 Engraving of the early campus of the University of Pennsylvania (c.1815).
 At left, is the first medical school building.

 Engraving of the new Medical School (left) and College Hall (1842).
-Architectural elements of the Ninth Street House were reused in these buildings.
+Pilasters and other architectural elements of the Ninth Street House were reused for these buildings.